cult-of-coders/react-molecule/docs/API.md

 // Craft your own instances of emitter, if needed, Emitter acts as a global version of it
 // Each emitter from molecules or agent is an instantiation of this model const MyEmitter = new EmitterModel({
-  context: 'MyEmitter', // Helpful when debug is true
+  context: "MyEmitter", // Helpful when debug is true
   debug: true, // Defaults to false.
 If true, will console.log emits, listenings and handles
-  parent: ParentEmitter, // Optionally pass a parent, each emit propagates to the parent });
+  parent: ParentEmitter // Optionally pass a parent, each emit propagates to the parent });
 ```